BrandonKowalski/BrandonKowalski/README.md

 - 🕶 On the side, I cofounded [Abstract Elemental](https://AbstractElemental.com) with my good friend [@TimParsons](https://github.com/TimParsons)
 - 💻 ```Java```, ```Go```, ```TypeScript``` & ```SQL``` are my 🍞 & 🧈
 - 🍕 is my spirit animal
-- 🎮 love of video games of new and old
+- 🎮 lover of video games of new and old
+- 🔥 self-proclaimed dumpster fire aficionado
 - 🌐 My website has a list of all the neat things I get to work on [Kowalski.io](https://kowalski.io)